tc39/proposal-string-replaceall/README.md

 const withSpaces = queryString.replaceAll('+', ' ');
 ```

-It also removes the need to escape special regexp characters (note the unescaped `'+'`).
+It also removes the need to escape special regexp characters (note the escaped `'+'`).

 ## High-level API